How Vitamin B12 Works

 The only way to obtain vitamin B12 naturally is via a diet high in animal-based foods such as meats, poultry, organ meats, fish, eggs, and dairy products.

-Generally, vitamin B12 is not found in plant foods, but most breakfast cereals are fortified with vitamin B12, making them a good source of the vitamin, especially for vegans and vegetarians who are otherwise not getting vitamin B12 from their diet.
+Generally, vitamin B12 is not found in plant foods, but most breakfast cereals are fortified with vitamin B12, making them a good source of vitamin, especially for vegans and vegetarians who are otherwise not getting vitamin B12 from their diet.

 Taking a daily multivitamin or getting B12 injections are other ways to ensure that you are getting enough vitamin B12, especially if you follow a vegetarian or vegan diet.